dorjeys3/dorjeys3/README.md

 ### Hello!
 I'm [Dorjey][website]

-## I am a student of life and always hungry to learn
  - Currently learning more about Machine Learning and Deep Learning
  - Looking to collaborate with other machine learning and deep learning enthusiasts

-2021 Goals:
- - Work on more projects
- - Contribute to Open Source projects

 ### Connect with me: